mrchainman/ChainOS/README.md

 - TE: Kitty
 - CS: Catppuccin
 - PG: See files mentioned above

+**Tips and Tricks**

+All the config files are in ~/.config

+If you have questions about the "empty" homedir just look a the symlinks in the homedir and read ~/.config/bash/bash_exports

+Some useful scripts can be found under ~/.local/bin

+The two you will need for sure are:

+get-wp.sh which clones some wallpapers into ~/.data/Pictures/Wallpapers/images

+get-coc.sh which clones the coc config for nvim into ~/.config/coc

+There are also some user systemd units which can be found under ~/.local/share/systemd/user

 **CREDIT:**
 Most of the configuation for qtile and other programs are taken from https://github.com/dani-lp/dotfiles